Arkan204/arkan-statistic/README.md

-Clothing Dataset - Statistics Project
+Clothes Price Prediction - Statistics Project

 This project explores a dataset containing information about various clothing items.
 The dataset includes the following features: